hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

 .. _val-config:

-Change the validator config file
+Change the Validator Config File
 --------------------------------

 You must specify some networking information so that the validator advertises